-It is hard to illustrate this effect with a camera like the Coolpix P1000, for a couple of reasons.
+It is hard to illustrate this effect with a camera like the Coolpix P950, for a couple of reasons.
 First, the image sensor, where the light is gathered to form the image, is relatively small, which results in the depth of field being relatively deep at all apertures.
-Second, the largest aperture available is f/2.8, whereas some compact cameras have lenses that open as wide as f/2.0, or even f/1.4.
+Second, the widest aperture available is f/2.8, whereas some compact cameras have lenses that open as wide as f/2.0, or even f/1.4.
 With such cameras it is easier to achieve a blurred background, because the depth of field can be quite shallow at such a wide aperture.

-With the P1000, the widest aperture you can shoot with is f/2.8, and that aperture is available only when the lens is zoomed back to its extreme wide-angle setting, where depth of field is greater.
+With the P950, the widest aperture you can shoot with is f/2.8, and that aperture is available only when the lens is zoomed back to its extreme wide-angle setting, where depth of field is greater.
 If you zoom the lens in to a telephoto setting, the maximum aperture decreases steadily.
-At the maximum zoom range, the widest aperture available is f/8.0, the same as the narrowest aperture.
+At the maximum zoom range, the widest aperture available is only f/6.5, which is not far from the narrowest aperture of f/8.0.

-Despite the difficulty of demonstrating the effects of using different apertures, the images in Figures 3-10 and 3-11 illustrate these effects to some extent with two photos taken at the same time and in the same location, using a model lighthouse in the foreground and a mannequin in the background.
+Despite the difficulty of demonstrating the effects of using different apertures, Figures 3-10 and 3-11 illustrate these effects to some extent with two images taken at the same time and in the same location.
 For both images, the lens was zoomed out to its full wide-angle setting of 24mm.
 The first image was taken at an aperture setting of f/2.8, the widest possible setting; the second one was taken at f/8.0, the narrowest aperture setting.
-In both cases, I focused on the model lighthouse in the foreground.
+In both cases, I focused on the mannequin in the foreground.